E. Pauline Johnson: Stage career

 At 31 years old, Johnson was perceived as a young and exotic Native beauty.
 After her first recital season, she decided to emphasize the Native aspects of her public persona in her theatrical performances.
 Johnson created a two-part act that would confound the dichotomy of her European and Indigenous background.
-In act one, Johnson would come out as Tekahionwake, the Mohawk name of her great-grandfather, wearing a costume that served as a pastiche and assemblage of generic "Indian" objects that did not belong to one individual nation.
+In act one, Johnson would appear as Tekahionwake, the Mohawk name of her great-grandfather, wearing a costume that served as a pastiche and assemblage of generic "Indian" objects that did not belong to one single nation.
 But, her costume from 1892 to 1895 included items she had received from Mohawk and other sources, such as scalps inherited from her grandfather that hung from her wampum belt, spiritual masks, and other paraphernalia.
 During this act she would recite dramatic "Indian" lyrics.

 At intermission, she changed into fashionable English dress.
-In act two, she came out as a pro North West Mounted Police (now known as the RCMP) Victorian English woman to recite her "English" verse.
+In act two, she came out as a pro-North West Mounted Police (now known as the RCMP) Victorian English woman to recite her "English" verse.
 Many of the items on her native dress were sold to museums such as the Ontario Provincial Museum, or to collectors such as the prominent American George Gustav Heye.
 Upon her death she willed her "Indian" costume to the Museum of Vancouver.

 There are many interpretations of Johnson's performances.
 The artist is quoted saying "I may act till the world grows wild and tense".
 Her shows were tremendously popular.
 She toured all across North America with her friend and fellow performer, and later business manager, Walter MacRaye.
 Her popularity was part of the immense interest by European Americans and Europeans in Indigenous peoples throughout the 19th century; the 1890s were also the period of popularity of Buffalo Bill's Wild West show and ethnological aboriginal exhibits.